apigear-io/apigear-docs/docs/maker/tutorial.md

 ApiGear support several programming languages and technologies, such as Python, C++, TypeScript, Go and others and is able to create complex solutions for almost every application.

 ApiGear comes with several advanced technology templates which provides solutions for the most common problems.
-IN case the provides solutions do not fit your needs ApiGear is designed to allow quick adoptions of the underlying technology templates.
+In case the provides solutions do not fit your needs ApiGear is designed to allow quick adoptions of the underlying technology templates.